sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 earlier.
 Anyway, there is much wisdom in these 19([+1](https://programmers.stackexchange.com/questions/69955/what-is-python-20th-and-final-guideline)) aphorisms, which is why they make it so high up on my personal list.

+I think these aphorisms highlight that *the hardest part of computers is actually people* and the Zen of Python is to put people before computers.

 The nice thing about these is that they are really easy to review even when you're offline (so long as you have a Python installed in your computer &mdash; and *everyone*